-1.1.1.2.
-View-mode and Rendering-mode
+1.1.1.3.
+Selecting a View-mode and a Rendering-mode

 The top-left button of each 3D window activates a pull-down menu of choices for the view-mode.

 Any of the 3DWindows may be set to one of these view-modes: